ultraspicy/CS-230/course_material/README.md

 build a logistic regression classifier to recognize cats

 ### W3A1
-neural network. which will have one hidden layer to classify a complex shape
+neural network with forward prop and backward prop which will have one hidden layer to classify a complex shape

 ### W4A1
 week 4 assignment (part 1 of 2)!
 Previously you trained a 2-layer Neural Network with a single hidden layer.
 This week, you will build a deep neural network with as many layers as you want!